Mr-Cricket/tiktok-automation-bot/README.md

 > `python main.py`

-**3. First-Time Login:**

-* The script will first ask you how many accounts you want to run.
+The script will now ask you to choose a run mode:

-* It will then launch a separate Chrome window for each account.

-* **You must manually log in to each TikTok account in its respective browser window.**

-* Once all accounts are logged in, go back to the terminal and press `Enter` to start all the bots.
+* **Choose `1` for Setup Mode**: Use this for the **first time** you run any new account.
+It will open a visible browser window, allowing you to log in manually.
+The bot will save your session for future runs.

+* **Choose `2` for Headless Mode**: Use this for **all subsequent runs**.
+The bot will use your saved login and run completely invisibly in the background, which is the recommended way to operate.

-**4. Stopping the Bot:**
+**3. Stopping the Bot:**

 To stop all running bots, simply go to the terminal window where the script is running and press `Ctrl+C`.